smartbone-org/SmartBone-2/docs/intro.md

 Colliders can be setup via a tag with the name "SmartCollider", you can optomise colliders using a collider key create a string attribute called "ColliderKey" on your root part and your collider.
 Now only colliders with that collider key can collide with your object.

-You can also manually change the shape of a collider using a string attribute called "ColliderShape" with an option of "Box", "Capsule" and "Sphere".
+You can also manually change the shape of a collider using a string attribute called "ColliderShape" with an option of "Box", "Capsule", "Cylinder" and "Sphere".

 ## Update Flow Chart
 ![](assets/flowchart.png)